Q5: The ground state energy of the hydrogen atom is –13.6 eV. What are the kinetic and potential energies of the electron in this state?

 Class 12 Physics NCERT Solutions for Chapter 12 Atoms

-Chapter 12 Atoms of Class 12 Physics is categorized under the term – II CBSE Syllabus for the session 2021-22.
+The NCERT Solutions for Class 12 Physics Chapter 12 Atoms is formulated as per the latest CBSE Syllabus 2023-24.
 The NCERT Class 12 Solutions for Physics Chapter 12 Atoms given here are very simple and easy to understand.
-These solutions can help the students to easily clear their doubts and have a proper understanding of the fundamentals.
+These solutions can help the students easily clear their doubts and have a proper understanding of the fundamental concepts covered in this chapter.

-Topics covered in Class 12 Physics Chapter 12 Atoms are:
+Topics covered in Class 12 Physics Chapter 12 Atoms are as follows:

 Define Rutherford Atomic Model